JoseLion/ts-routeways/README.md

 🍰 Simple API.
 Allows nesting and spliting into multiple files (useful on bigger apps).

-⚙️ Codec bases.
-Parameters are define with codecs imagination is the limit.
+⚙️ Codec based.
+Parameters are defined with codecs imagination is the limit.
-> We provide with the most commmon codecs in on single `Codecs` object, which can be extended to add custom codecs of your own.
+> We provide the most commmon codecs in on single `Codecs` object, which can be extended to add custom codecs of your own.

 🔧 Fully agnostic.
 You can use it with any framework/library, the concepts apply to any web-like router.
-> We provide with optional hook makers for React, just as a convenience.
+> We provide optional hook makers for React, just as a convenience.
 We're open to add more helpers for other libraries if necessary.
 PRs and suggestions are always welcome!

 ## Install